glic3rinu/passlib/docs/lib/passlib.apps.rst

     This object supports phpbb3 password hashes, which use a variant of :class:`~passlib.hash.phpass`.

-.. index:: postgres; crypt context
+.. index:: Postgres; crypt context

 PostgreSQL
 ==========